cheomanigua/godotdoc/content/docs/data_models/classes.md

 While Godot uses a more modular approach to game design, it can also use Object Oriented Programming approach by the use of Classes.

 {{< alert context="info" text="In this article we explain how to use clases in the context of data models.
-Classes has more features than just being a data model solution." />}}
+However, Classes has more features than just being a data model solution and are better suited for behavior and logic.
+See below." />}}

+{{< alert context="info" text="Use **Classes** for defining behavior and logic, typically tied to nodes or game objects.
+Use **Resources** for reusable, serializable data that can be shared across multiple objects." />}}

 For reference on this article: